pyslackers/ansible-role-nginx/README.md

 * `nginx_sites`: Dict of sites.
     * `domains`: List of domains serving this site.
+    * `template`: Jinja2 template used to generate site configuration (default to `etc/nginx/sites-available/site-available.j2`).
     * `letsencrypt`: Use HTTPS and generate letsencrypt certificate for `domains` (use `staging` for the staging letsencrypt).
     * `locations`: Dict of custom nginx locations block.
         * `location`: Location match.